 Have fun: incorporate best volunteer development practices to enhance program experiences.
 Remove unnecessary bureaucracy and rules.

 Visit the MG Statewide Extension Event Calendar for a listing of gardening and horticulture learning opportunities.
-Such as:

 Being a Master Gardener is about becoming a VOLUNTEER with the University of Wisconsin-Madison Division of Extension to help educate the public about gardening and natural resources.
 It’s not about knowing everything about gardening.
 It’s about learning to ask the right questions and knowing how to look up information from appropriate resources.
 Being a Master Gardener is about helping deliver meaningful community programs to improve the well-being of individuals and communities, to protect natural resources, and to help keep fresh fruits and vegetables on the table.
 It’s about working in tandem with Extension staff and other volunteers to make a difference in the places we live, learn, and work.